kartagis/dotvim/bundle/vim-qlist/README.md

 ## Installation

-Use your favorite plugin manager or dump `qlist.vim` in your `plugin` directory:
+Use your favorite plugin manager or dump the files in this repository in their standard location:

-    # Unix-like systems
+on Unix-like systems...

+    ~/.vim/doc/qlist.txt
     ~/.vim/plugin/qlist.vim

-    # Windows
+on Windows...

+    %userprofile%\vimfiles\doc\qlist.txt
     %userprofile%\vimfiles\plugin\qlist.vim

 Don't forget to execute the following command to make the documentation